Welcome to Hawaii

 Tonight, transfer to a community venue such as the Ala Moana Center to perform a concert for an enthusiastic crowd of both locals and tourists.

-Begin the day with a guided tour of Pearl Harbor.
-Visit the USS Arizona, the final resting place for many of the ship’s 1,777 crewmen who lost their lives on December 7, 1941.
-After your tour, perform a concert at the Visitor Center.
+Begin the day with a visit to Pearl Harbor.
+Explore the USS Arizona, the final resting place for many of the ship’s 1,777 crewmen who lost their lives on December 7, 1941.
+Next, perform a concert at the Visitor Center.
 Your performance will serve both as entertainment for the other visitors and a tribute to the sailors honored by the memorial.

 This afternoon, perform a friendship concert with a local ensemble.